stfwn/neural-network-pruning/report/2-results.md

 resetting.](images/results-0-original-4.png)

-It could be argued this concludes the research, as we are technically not finding winning tickets anymore at this level of sparsity -- all of the networks' performances dropped below the accuracy of the original, full-size network at around the 6.9% mark.
+It could be argued this concludes the research, as we are technically not finding winning tickets anymore beyond this level of sparsity -- all of the networks' performances dropped below the accuracy of the original, full-size network at around the 6.9% mark.
 This disquilifies them from winning the lottery as defined by @frankle2019.
 However, further inspection uncover